Inspiration: Swedish Summer House

 The roof appears to be made of metal with a finish that looks like weathered wood.
 Or maybe it really is weathered wood.

-The formal garden around the house keeps to the same scale.
+The formal garden around the tiny house keeps the same scale.

 Stone steps lead up to the double front doors.